roboneurolibre/QC-imaging-demographics/paper.md

 # Trends in participant sex by year of publication

-Based on observed age distributions, it appears that many healthy participant studies likely recruit from student university volunteer populations.
+Based on the age distribution, it appears that many healthy participant studies likely recruit from student university volunteer populations.
 We wanted to explore whether this, or other factors, might influence the sex distribution of participants over time, given the significant improvements in gender representation within scientific fields in recent decades.
-Additionally, it is valuable to visualize the total number of participants included in imaging studies over time.
+Additionally it is valuable to visualize the total number of participants included in imaging studies over time.
 The stacked bar chart shows the number of male and female participants by year of publication, with the full height of each bar representing the total participants studied in that year.
 The red line overlaid on the graph indicates the percentage of female participants in studies each year.

 ## Figure 9